First Era

 The allied forces of the Direnni (led by Aiden Direnni) and Skyrim (led by Hoag Merkiller) defeat the Alessian army in the Battle of Glenumbria Moors.

-Hoag Merkiller perishes during the battle and the legendary Wulfharth of Atmora (also known as Ysmir) is elected as his successor.
+Hoag Merkiller of Skyrim perishes during the battle and the legendary Wulfharth of Atmora (also known as Ysmir) is elected as his successor.
 He immediately orders a forceful reinstatement of the traditional Nordic pantheon.
 Alessian temples are destroyed and their priests executed.

-Source: The Final Lesson, The Five Songs of King Wulfharth, Pocket Guide to The Empire (1st Edition): High Rock, History of Daggerfall, Rislav the Righteous.
+Source: The Final Lesson, The Five Songs of King Wulfharth, Pocket Guide to The Empire 1st Edition: High Rock, History of Daggerfall, Rislav the Righteous

 1E 498